 The treebank is primarily constructed to evaluate the performance of the parser.
 We do this by comparing the dependency structures that the parser generates to the dependency structures that are stored in the treebank.
 For this purpose we do not use the representation of dependency structures as trees, but the alternative notation as sets of dependency paths that we already saw in the previous section.
 Comparing these sets we can count the number of relations that are identical in both the best parse that the system generated and the stored structure.
-From these counts precision, recall and F-score can be calculated.
-In practice, we primarily use the measure accuracy, which is defined as follows:
+From these counts precision, recall and F-score (2 \ precision \ recall/precision + recall) can be calculated.
+We also use the measure accuracy, which is defined as follows:

-$$accuracy=1-\frac{D_f}{max(D_t,D_s)}$$
+$$accuracy = 1 - \frac{D_f}{max(D_t, D_s)}$$

-D_s is the set of dependency relations of the best parse that the system generated.
-D_t is the set of dependency relations of the parse that is stored in the treebank.
-D_f is the number of incorrect or missing relations in D_s .
+$D_s$ is the set of dependency relations of the best parse that the system generated. $D_t$ is the set of dependency relations of the parse that is stored in the treebank. $D_f$ is the number of incorrect or missing relations in $D_s$ .